pretix/pretix-docs/docs/guides/payment/index.md

 ![Settings page for Stripe, showing a large purple button labeled 'Connect with Stripe'](../../assets/screens/payment-providers/payment-external.png "Stripe settings")

 If the payment provider is an external service, the settings page only contains a button for connecting with your account on that service.
-Once the connection has been confirmed, the settings page for the payment provider will display the usual settings.
+Once you have set up that connection, the settings page for the payment provider will display the usual settings.
 For detailed information on how to set up and enable specific payment providers, refer to the pages nested below this one:

  -  [Bank transfer](bank-transfer.md)